Get a GitHub account

 Register your account with us

-All Googlers using GitHub must register their account at go/github.
-This allows your coworkers to find you easily on GitHub, allows your CLA to be authorized, and will be used to ensure that access is revoked when you leave the company.
+All Googlers using GitHub must complete these steps.
+Doing this allows your coworkers to find you easily on GitHub, allows your CLA to be authorized, and will be used to ensure that access is revoked when you leave the company.
 (Registering your account does not grant Google access to any non-public information about your GitHub account.)

 Add your google.com email address to your GitHub account.
 You should be using your main work address for any work related commits; adding it to your GitHub account helps ensure that your commits don’t get flagged as needing a CLA.
 If you have another official email that you use, like golang.org or chromium.org, add that address to your GitHub account.